 Users’ Rights Regarding Their Personal Information

-Access: Users can request access to a complete list of information we have on them by writing to us at info (at) southeastasiabackpacker (dot) com.
+Access: Users can request access to a complete list of the information we have on them by writing to us at info (at) southamericabackpacker (dot) com.

-Amend: Users can amend or update the information we have on them at any time by writing to us at info (at) southeastasiabackpacker (dot) com.
+Amend: Users can amend or update the information we have on them at any time by writing to us at info (at) southamericabackpacker (dot) com.

 Sensitive Personal Information